cjdbarlow/Part-One/evidence-based_medicine.md

 | IV | Case series with either post-test or pre-test/post-test outcomes | Study of diagnostic yield (no reference standard) | Case series, or cohort study of persons at different stages of disease | A cross-sectional study or case series | Case series |

 ###Grades of evidence
-Evidence is graded to "indicate the strength of the body of evidence underpinning a recommendation" (e.g. in a clinical guideline).
-The NHMRC grades recommendations from A to D as follows:
+Evidence is graded to "indicate the strength of the body of evidence underpinning a recommendation" (e.g. in a clinical guideline).The NHMRC grades recommendations from A to D as follows:

-**A.** Body of evidence can be trusted to guide practice.
+* **A**: Body of evidence can be trusted to guide practice
-**B.** Body of evidence can be trusted to guide practice, in most situations.
+* **B**: Body of evidence can be trusted to guide practice, in most situations
-**C.** Body of evidence provides some support, but care should be taken in its application.
+* **C**: Body of evidence provides some support, but care should be taken in its application
-**D.** Body of evidence is weak and recommendation must be applied with caution.
+* **D**: Body of evidence is weak and recommendation must be applied with caution

 ##Study types: Systematic Reviews and Meta-analyses
 ###Systematic Review